whirlpool100/Blackjack/README.md

 # Blackjack

-Blackjack_Ver01 was another creation of my terminal based games which was a collaboration with my brother.
-It was an enriching experience as it was one of my very first instances with game logic.
+Blackjack_Ver01 was an enriching experience as it was one of my very first instances with game logic.

 Blackjack_Ver02 was my first project where I had implemented my knowledge of Object Oriented Programming.
 I had also formatted my code better compared to the previous version and also added another feature where players can now bet.